threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/farming/create_farm.md

-# Creating a Farm on TFChain Devnet
+# Create a Farm on TFChain Devnet

 ## Step 1: Copy types to clipboard